MarculescuAndrei/Competitive-Programming/README.md

 # Competitive-Programming
-A multitude of problems I've solved from sites such as CodeForces, CSAcademy and InforArena
+A multitude of problems I've solved from sites such as CodeForces, CSAcademy and InfoArena